Hot-rolled H-beam

 Details Introduction

-Hot-rolled H-beams are economical and highly efficient sections with a cross-section shaped like the letter "H".
-They are produced by rolling steel billets at high temperatures.
+Hot-rolled H-beam is an economical and efficient section steel with a cross-sectional shape similar to the English letter "H".
+It is made by rolling steel billets through a rolling mill at high temperatures.

-• Classification According to the ratio of flange width to height, they can be classified into three types: wide flange H-beams (HW), medium flange H-beams (HM), and narrow flange H-beams (HN).
-HW type H-beams have approximately equal height and flange width, mainly used for steel core columns in reinforced concrete frame structures and columns in steel structures; HM type H-beams have a height to flange width ratio of approximately 1.33-1.75, commonly used as steel frame columns in steel structures, and can also be used as frame beams in frame structures subjected to dynamic loads; HN type H-beams have a height to flange width ratio greater than or equal to 2, mainly used for beams.
+• Classification According to the ratio of flange width to height, it can be divided into three types: wide flange H-beam (HW), medium flange H-beam (HM), and narrow flange H-beam (HN).
+Among them, the height and flange width of HW H-beams are basically equal, mainly used for steel core columns in reinforced concrete frame structures, and mainly used for columns in steel structures; the height and flange width ratio of HM H-beams is approximately 1.33-1.75, commonly used as steel frame columns in steel structures, and can also be used as frame beams in frame structures bearing dynamic loads; the height and flange width ratio of HN H-beams is greater than or equal to 2, mainly used for beams.

 Features